tomjoht/tomjoht.github.io/_restapicourse/restapi10.md

 ---
-title: REST APIs - 10
+title: Integrating the response on a web page
 permalink: /restapi10/
 categories:
 - api-doc